 (Total annual value of electricity cost savings + Sale of power to the grid)

 Hate math?
-Most local solar energy companies will work with you to calculate the payback on your solar energy system.
+Most local solar installation companies will work with you to calculate the payback on your solar energy system.
 That’s why we’ve partnered with Freedom Solar Power in Texas to get free ROI estimates for our customers.
 Just complete the form above.

 How to Sell Solar Energy Back to the Grid (Net Metering)

 If you set up a solar panel system at your house, chances are that you will generate more electricity than your home uses during daylight hours.
 According to the Solar Energy Industries association, 20-40% of your solar power could go back to the grid.

 Think of it this way.
 The sun is shining all day when you are away from home, at work or school.
 Then when you come home at dusk, you are turning on the TV, dishwasher, and air conditioning.
 So you are generating most of your solar power during the day, when you aren’t home to use it.
 Unless you have a battery storage solution at your home to store excess solar energy, the power would be wasted!

 By participating in net metering, the excess power flows onto the grid and generates credits on your electricity bill.

 Net Metering is the billing mechanism that credits you for any solar power that you add to the electrical grid.
 Customers are only billed for their “net” electricity usage.
 You receive credit for your electricity at the same rate you purchase electricity from your electricity company.